CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/c60933f1-53b7-4f40-95d0-e6139035e300"/>
 </p>
 <p>
-Finally, we will observe RDP (Remote Desktop Protocol) by typing "RDP" or "tcp.port==3389" into our searchbar.
-When we press enter, we will see a constant stream of traffic due to the fact that we our physical computer is constantly communicating with VM1 to make the connection possible.
+Finally, we will observe RDP (Remote Desktop Protocol) by typing "RDP" or "tcp.port==3389" into our search bar.
+When we press enter, we will see a constant stream of traffic because our physical computer is constantly communicating with VM1 through Remote Desktop Protocol to make the connection possible.
 We can also notice that if we type anything or even move the mouse around it will show an influx of traffic.
 </p>
 <br />